rehierl/html-outliner-spec/issue-associations-summary.md

 As a result, the first node's `nextSibling` property can not be used to get to the section's next inner top-level node (understand "top-level" to express "has no parent node within the same section").
-Note that the use of a list of top-level nodes could be to add `<section>` elements if those are missing.
-If the `nextSibling` property could be used, then the `innerNodes` list could even be reduced to a single `Node Section.firstInnerNode` property.
+If the `nextSibling` property could be used, then the `innerNodes` list could even be reduced to a single `Node Section.firstInnerNode` property and thus could be used to reduce the result's memory usage.

 In addition to that, and if browsers would support jumping to a non-element node, that same property could be used to forward a user to the beginning of a section.

-Currently, only the very last node associated with a section (`innerNodes[N-1]`) is guaranteed to be a top-level node.
+Currently, the very last node associated with a section (`innerNodes[N-1]`) is guaranteed to be a top-level node.
 This forces one to traverse those kind of nodes in reversed order (`previousSibling`), which adds unnecessary requirements to an implementation (i.e. the list type used must support to add nodes to its beginning).

 If there is no good reason to associate the remaining nodes when exiting them, then the algorithm should associate those **when entering** them.
-This change will of course make it necessary to add explicit "associate" statements to the "when entering a heading content element" section.
+As a matter of clarity, explicit "associate" statements should be added to the algorithm's "when entering a heading content element" section.

 ### (3) Step 5